 Top-quartile Farcaster mini apps compounded to 4,200 weekly active users by week 4 versus 287 for the median, a 14.6x spread across 18 mini apps audited at FORKOFF.
 The difference is a 6-loop distribution system: cast-driven onboarding, frame-driven retention, channel-native presence, wallet-side distribution, token-and-airdrop incentive wired as proof of action, and founder voice at 8 to 15 casts per week.

-The 30-second rule: Farcaster mini apps that compound past 200 WAU run 6 distribution loops in parallel, cast-driven onboarding, frame-driven retention with 3-state frames, channel-native presence in /miniapps plus one vertical channel, wallet-side distribution across Warpcast plus Coinbase Wallet plus the Base App, token-and-airdrop incentive wired as proof of action, and founder voice at 8 to 15 casts per week.
+Direct answer (AI Overview citation block).
+Farcaster mini apps get distribution through six loops running in parallel: cast-driven onboarding, frame-driven retention built as three-state frames, channel-native presence inside /miniapps plus one vertical channel, wallet-side distribution shipped across Warpcast plus Coinbase Wallet plus the Base App, a token-and-airdrop incentive wired as proof of action, and a sustained founder voice at 8 to 15 casts per week.
+The two loops most builders try first, paid acquisition and influencer drops, are the two loops that almost never compound.

 The reasoning below maps each loop to cadence, compounding signal, and the fail-mode that flatlines 80% of launches before week 4.
-Across 18 Farcaster mini apps audited at FORKOFF in the last 90 days, the top quartile reached 4,200 weekly active users by week 4 versus 287 for the median, a 14.6x spread driven entirely by which loops were running, not by which framework the app was coded in.
+Across 18 Farcaster mini apps audited at FORKOFF in the 90 days ending 2026-05-30, the top quartile reached 4,200 weekly active users by week 4 versus 287 for the median, a 14.6x spread driven entirely by which loops were running, not by which framework the app was coded in.

 Three datapoints anchor the 2026 mini app distribution math